CityRail: Operational history

 When the CityRail brand was introduced the State Rail Authority was part way through taking delivery of 450 Tangara carriages.
 With these new carriages in service, the last single deck suburban sets were withdrawn in 1992, and the last U set interurban sets were withdrawn in 1996.

 In February 1994, the first of 15 two-carriage Endeavour railcars was delivered.
 These replaced Class 620/720 railcars, Class 900 railcars and locomotive-hauled stock.

+In February 1995, CityRail ceased the operations of the Punchbowl Maintenance Depot for the storage of double-decker electric trains.

-In May 2000, the Airport & East Hills line opened.
+In May 2000, the Airport railway line opened to CityRail services.
 In July 2002, the first of 141 M set carriages entered service.
-In November 2006, the first of seven two-carriage Hunter railcars entered service.
+In November 2006, the first of seven two-carriage Hunter railcar trains entered service.

 In December 2006, the first of 221 Oscar carriages entered service on the South Coast Line.
-In February 2009, the Epping to Chatswood railway line opened with shuttle services and was integrated into the Northern line service later that year.
+In February 2009, the Epping to Chatswood railway line opened with shuttle services and was integrated into the Northern Line service later that year.

 In July 2011, the first Waratah trains entered service to replace the S sets, although it was announced in 2013 that some S sets would stay.
 In October 2012, a new service from Bathurst to Sydney commenced.

 Operations

-Fleet (2013)
+Fleet

 At the time of its cessation in June 2013, CityRail operated eight electric multiple unit classes for suburban and interurban working and two diesel multiple unit classes.
 All CityRail electric trains used 1500 V DC overhead electrification and travel on 1,435mm standard gauge tracks.
 Double deck rollingstock was first introduced in 1964 and after 1996, all electric multiple units were double deck.

 Former fleet

-The following table consists of trains that were in the CItyRail fleet which were withdrawn prior to CityRail's demise:
+The following table consists of trains that were in the CityRail fleet which were withdrawn prior to CityRail's demise:

 The CityRail network was divided into three sectors, based around three maintenance depots.
 EMU trainsets were identified by target plates, which are exhibited on the front lower nearside of driving carriages.
 Target designations and set numbers were used in identifying EMU trainsets.
 The composition and formations of trainsets, and the target designations were subject to alteration.

 All V sets which operated on the Newcastle and Blue Mountains lines, were serviced at Flemington Depot.
 All M and H sets, which had a green target plate, were serviced at Eveleigh Maintenance Centre.